publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 * the [Standard for Public Code](https://standard.publiccode.net/)
 * the stewardship assessment criteria on this page

 Based on this, staff and a potential codebase's current maintainers can estimate how much work will be needed during incubation.
+We expect that these questions are best answered by the current project managers and developers of a potential codebase.